p4pktgen/p4pktgen/docs/p4pktgen-intro-by-example.md

 ignores the contents of the controls `DeparserImpl`, `verifyChecksum`, and `computeChecksum`, so we will not discuss them further.

-`p4pktgen` can generate packets that cause the parser to give errors, such as the too-short packets mentioned above.
-However, that `p4pktgen` feature still has some issues, so we will run it with the command line option `-dpl` to avoid generating such packets (the long option name is `--disable-packet-length-errors`).

 ```bash
 # Start a new shell running as the super-user
 % sudo bash